marco-mejias/dungeonAgenda/README.md

 * **HUDManager (UI & Feedback):** A purely reactive visual director.
 It listens to state changes from the PartyManager and updates the interface smoothly using Godot's Tween engine, maintaining a clean separation between data and presentation.

 ### 2. Hybrid Codebase (C++ & GDScript)
 The project utilizes a "best of both worlds" approach.
 Computationally heavy tasks (like procedural algorithms, visibility checks, and deep state management) are written in **C++** for maximum optimization.
 Meanwhile, **GDScript** is used exclusively as a lightweight router for handling user input and high-level scene composition, keeping iteration times fast.
+Although, the decision to use C++ was at first purely for learning purposes.

 ### 3. Data-Driven Design
 Content creation is highly flexible thanks to a data-driven approach using Godot's `Resource` system (`.tres` files).
 Characters, items, and narrative events are defined as external data objects.
 This allows designers to add new encounters, tweak enemy stats, or create new loot without ever needing to touch or recompile the C++ source code.